lucasdietrich/zephyr-qemu-dev/lua.md

 - ~~Run a simple script~~
 - Check how to interact with the os and add support for it
   - Missing `_link`, `_unlink`, `_times`
-  - `FS`
+  - `FS`, `fopen` (not supported according to this table https://docs.zephyrproject.org/latest/services/portability/posix.html#posix-device-io), so what does the actual `fopen` in my code.
 - Add support for application API
 - Find a way to dynamically load files from a sort of filesystem
 - Concurrent scripts execution
 - Compile LUA scripts into bytecode and run them (luac ?)

 Ideas:
-- Maybe disable some unecessary modules, like file ?
+- Maybe disable some unecessary modules, like "file" module ?
+  - See `luaL_openlibs()` and `loadedlibs`
+- Check how to pass arguments to lua scripts, and to get values
+- Check how to allocate heap/stack for a lua script

 ## Notes